 Before the 12th century, tools were considered as extensions of the human body.
 However, gradually since that time, a clear border between the tools and their users was formed.
 This marked the rise of the age of instrumentality (tools as distal instruments).
 However, in systems, this distinction is removed.
 The human becomes part of the system and operates within the system.

 Insofar as there is a distality between human and her tools, tools can encompass some of the intentions of its user.
 Tools are subjected to our free will and act as instruments that help us to achieve our intended purpose.
 For example, a knife, depending on the intention of its user, can be used for preparing food, self-defense, or decorating a garden.

 But this is not true for systems.
 Whatever purpose they are designed for, they encompass us.
-The user of system, not only operates within it, but also follows the function which the system is designed for.
+The user of the system, not only operates within it but also follows the function which the system is designed for.
 In other words, a system does not follow the intention of its user, but only operates according to the nature of its design.
 Our use of a system is done within its parameters.

-Within a period of one or two generations, computer has become a key metaphor for our awareness towards ourselves and the world.
-The same way that the invention of wheel allowed us to speak of “wheel of fate”, or the invention of writing allowed us to speak of the “book of nature”, the rise of computer allows us to have a cybernetic view toward the world: world as network, as eco-system, as a genetic text.
+Within a period of one or two generations, the computer has become a key metaphor for our awareness towards ourselves and the world.
+The same way that the invention of the wheel allowed us to speak of “wheel of fate”, or the invention of writing allowed us to speak of the “book of nature”, the rise of computer allows us to have a cybernetic view of the world: world as network, as eco-system, as a genetic text.